Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 Does my child have to attend the skills assessment?

-Yes, in order to be eligible for the baseball and softball drafts, players registered for Minor and above divisions will need to participate.
+Yes, to be eligible for the baseball and softball drafts, players registered for Minor and above divisions will need to participate.
 The basic objective of the skills assessment is for managers and coaches to evaluate and rank all players based upon their age and abilities so that team drafts can be equally balanced.

 What if my child cannot make their skills assessment session?